marrinosnis/repository-package-name/README.md

 ### Execution of the script

-1) In order to use the script, simpy clone the current repo or download as `zip` file the code and extract the content.
+1) In order to use the script, simply clone the current repo or download as `zip` file the code and extract the content.
    Inside the folder <ins>**repository-package-name**</ins> there is the main shell script with the name `findRepoPackageName.sh`, and some other files.